Delaware • New Jersey • Pennsylvania

 • Learn More: DRBC's Biomonitoring Program

-DRBC Aquatic Biologist Jake Bransky collects a sample of macroinvertebrates from the Delaware River using a large net.
-Photo by DRBC.
-DRBC Aquatic Biologist Jake Bransky brings the collected sample from the river to our demonstration table.
-Photo by DRBC.
-DRBC staff then pick, identify and count how many macroinvertebrates were found.
+DRBC Aquatic Biologist Jake Bransky collects a sample from the Delaware River using a large net.
+Photo by DRBC. |

-brings the collected sample from the
+DRBC Aquatic Biologist Jake Bransky brings the collected sample from the river.
+Photo by DRBC. |

-DRBC staff then collect, identify and
+DRBC staff then collect, identify and count how many macroinvertebrates were found.
+Photo by DRBC. |

 At outreach events across the Delaware River Basin, we use macroinvertebrates as an interactive educational lesson.
 We'll collect bugs from a local waterway and display them for folks of all ages to view and learn about.
 The lesson is simple: the amount and kind of macroinvertebrates found in a waterbody can help tell how clean it is.
 Some are very sensitive to pollution and others are more tolerant.
 Because the waters of the basin are generally healthy, we typically find several sensitive species, for example, mayflies, stoneflies and caddisflies, in our collections.

-see what they can find.
-Photo by DRBC.
+Kids and adults alike love looking at the trays of macroinvertebrates to see what they can find.
+Photo by DRBC. |

 Identification Key